My Web Design Stack for Fast, SEO-Friendly Small Business Websites

 My Design Process: Wireframes → Figma → Code

 Then I move to Figma for high-fidelity mockups.
-I lock in brand tokens (colors #263f4e
+I lock in the agreed-upon or provided general presentation: brand tokens: colors #263f4e

 and #d4a856

-After sign-off, I translate the system to code: Eleventy (11ty) + Tailwind CSS + Vanilla JS.
+After client sign-off, I translate the system to code by hand: Eleventy (11ty) + Tailwind CSS + Vanilla JS — hydration if necessary for dynamic components.
 This keeps the build static and SEO-friendly, with clean HTML, robust JSON-LD

 The Foundation: Eleventy (11ty)

-Jekyll, Gatsby, Hugo, Next.js — all solid tools.
-But for marketing-first SMB websites, Eleventy wins: it emits clean HTML, ships static assets via Netlify’s CDN, and avoids app-server ballast that drags rankings.
+Jekyll, Gatsby, Hugo, Next.js — all solid tools in their own way, but for marketing-first SMB websites, Eleventy wins: it emits clean HTML, ships static assets via Netlify’s CDN, and avoids app-server ballast that drags rankings.

 Trade-offs?
 They’re Real

-If you need multi-user dashboards, real-time inventory, or newsroom-style editorial tooling, go hybrid (Next.js) or fully dynamic.
-But for small-to-medium businesses that need to rank, convert, and scale affordably, Eleventy is overpowered in the best way.
+If you need multi-user dashboards, real-time inventory, or newsroom-style editorial tooling, fine: go hybrid (Next.js) or fully dynamic.
+But for small-to-medium businesses that need to rank, convert, and scale affordably...
+Eleventy is overpowered in the best way.

 Who This Small Business Web Design Stack Is For

-My clients — doctors, lawyers, insurance agents, coaches, yoga studios, consultants — don’t need complex apps.
+My clients — doctors, lawyers, insurance agents, coaches, yoga studios, consultants — don’t need complex apps in the vast majority of cases.
 They need SEO-friendly small business websites that load fast, rank high, and turn clicks into calls.
-This stack runs across 20+ California cities (Fresno, Anaheim, Sacramento, San Jose) and performs on 4G at a strip mall as well as it does on fiber downtown.
+This stack runs across hundreds of cities nationally (Fresno, New York, Chicago, Dallas) and performs just as well on 4G service at a strip mall as well as it does on fiber in a downtown metro area.

 - Doctors & medical practices